-Chairs should communicate with the provost about the hiring process for adjunct and part-time hires.
+Chairs should communicate with the provost or division dean about the hiring process for adjunct and part-time hires.
 Particularly in the case of part-time hires, a less formal hiring process may be used.
 Even in less formal searches, at minimum a formal letter of application and CV are required for candidates.
 It is also important to communicate with appropriate Academic Affairs personnel as the search process proceeds.

-For the 2020-21 academic year, remuneration for adjunct and part-time faculty is \$1,500 per credit hour if the faculty member has a terminal degree and \$1,400 per credit hour if the faculty member does not have a terminal degree.
+For the 2023-24 academic year, remuneration for adjunct and part-time faculty is \$1,500 per credit hour if the faculty member has a terminal degree and \$1,400 per credit hour if the faculty member does not have a terminal degree.

-In instances when course enrollment falls below eight students, the provost will most likely cancel the class or in exceptional circumstances offer a replacement agreement at a reduced rate after the sixth day of class upon mutual consent.
-The remuneration per credit for a low-enrolled course will be determined as follows:
+In instances when course enrollment falls below 15 students for 100 and 200 level courses and 10 students for 300 and 400 level, we will most likely cancel the class or in exceptional circumstances offer a replacement agreement (at a reduced rate) after the tenth day of class upon mutual consent.
+The remuneration per credit for a low enrolled course will be determined as follows: